-A consideration of adjustments to college life including the development of desirable attitudes, a realization of the importance of accepting personal responsibility for progress in college, for work and study habits, and for using time and money wisely.
-Becoming familiar with the meaning and scope of home economics.
-A study of professional opportunities related to home economics.
-One course.
+A consideration of adjustments to college life including the development of desirable attitudes, a realization of the importance of accepting personal responsibility for progress in college, for work and study habits, for using time and money wisely, and for becoming familiar with the meaning and scope of home economics.
+A study of professional opportunities related to the field.